 During North Star AI conference, powered by Proekspert, Peter Prettenhofer, VP of Engineering at DataRobot, presented on one of the most fundamental questions in machine learning: What happens if the data applied to a model looks quite different from the data that the model was initially trained on?

-The obvious question that naturally follows, noted Prettenhofer, is: Does the model in this case need to be retrained?
+The obvious question that naturally follows, noted Prettenhofer, is: Does the model, in this case, need to be retrained?

 In supervised machine learning — which was the focus of Prettenhofer’s talk — you are given a set of samples, X (feature vector) and Y (a class label) pairs, as well as a loss function that can be used to assess how well your model is making predictions.
-The goal, explained Prettenhofer, is to find a function (h) that maps from X to Y, and has minimal error on new, unseen data.
+The goal, explained Prettenhofer, is to find a function (h) that maps from X to Y, and has a minimal error on new, unseen data.

 How do you find the function h?
 Empirical Risk Minimization tells you to pick the one that minimizes the error on the training data.
-Like most machine learning techniques, it assumes that training and test data need to be drawn from an independently identically distributed (IID) distribution.
+Like most machine learning techniques, it assumes that training and test data need to be drawn from an independent identically distributed (IID) distribution.
 The identical aspect means that the distribution that generates data over time stays fixed.
 The independence aspect boils down to sampling a sample that has no effect on the next one.
 This means that you need to submit to the idea that all data is drawn from some probabilistic process.

 In dataset shift, said Prettenhofer, you fiddle with this fundamental assumption of machine learning.
 You go from a classical view that training data and test data are drawn from a fixed but unknown distribution, to a view where training and test data are drawn from source distribution and target distribution.
 The question is whether or not learning is possible under such conditions.